 Use Case 1: Defining an XSLT Fragment Transformation 16

 Binary Format Transformations 30

 About This Guide

-This guide is most relevant to engineers who are responsible for using JBoss ESB 4.2 GA installations and want to know how monitor their ESB instance for performance.
+This guide is most relevant to engineers who are responsible for using JBoss ESB 4.2 GA installations and want to know how it relates to SOA and ESB principles.